Zombie firms: Will a wave of insolvencies hit Germany? | DW | 20.08.2020

-The novel coronavirus has plunged the German economy into its biggest crisis in its post-WWII history.
-But the number of insolvencies has gone down recently.
+The novel coronavirus has plunged the German economy into its biggest economic crisis in its post-WWII history.
+Yet the number of insolvencies has gone down recently.
 Is a rude awakening still ahead?

 Aid packages worth billions of euros have been adopted to assist struggling firms in Germany and the whole of the European Union.
-The government in Berlin for instance boosted its support for short-time work schemes, reduced VAT, allowed for tax breaks and in some cases even bought into ailing companies.
-The question is whether all these efforts will really help beleaguered firms to survive at the end of the day.
+For instance, the government in Berlin boosted its support for short-time work schemes, reduced VAT, allowed for tax breaks and in some cases even bought into ailing companies.
+The question is whether all these efforts will really help beleaguered firms survive at the end of the day.

 Restaurants and bars across Germany have seen their revenues and profits tank during the coronavirus crisis.
 Some will remain closed forever

 So far, the number of insolvencies has decreased.
-"In the first six months of the year, insolvencies dipped by 8% year on year," Patrik-Ludwig Hantzsch from the credit agency Creditreform told DW.
-The German statistics office Destatis expects the July figure to even decrease by 30%.
+"In the first six months of the year, insolvencies dipped by 8% year on year," Patrik-Ludwig Hantzsch, from the credit agency Creditreform, told DW.
+The German statistics office Destatis expects the July figure to decrease by 30%.

-Even though you could view this as a success story, the figures provide indications that among the companies profiting from the new legislation there are firms who were already in trouble before the onset of the pandemic.
+Even though this can be seen as a success story, the figures provide indications that among the companies profiting from the new legislation there are firms who were already in trouble before the onset of the pandemic.
 This is because all companies experiencing cash flow problems and high debt levels as early as December 31, 2019, didn't have to file for insolvency.
-In December of last year, though, there was no talk yet of any pandemic in Germany and some simply jumped on the bandwagon to profit from the legislation in question.
+At that time, there was no talk yet of any pandemic in Germany, and some simply jumped on the bandwagon to profit from the legislation in question.

 Hantzsch said it was crucial in the beginning to give companies some leeway to make sure that state aid programs had the desired effect.
 Nevertheless, he added, it would be important to allow for a market adjustment via insolvencies even during a crisis.